parkinsons-toolkit/app-content/pages-content/treatments/complementary-therapies.md

   allowfullscreen>
 </iframe>
 </div>

+If you are caring for someone with Parkinson’s, you may be able to access low cost or free therapies.
+These may be available through the NHS, local councils and charities in some areas.
+Many carers find that complementary therapies offer an enjoyable way to reduce stress and have time for themselves.
+GP’s or local Parkinson’s UK supporter may be able to advise.

+You may have to pay to see a complementary therapist if the therapy you are interested in is not available on the NHS or through Parkinson’s UK local groups.
+You may be able to find a suitable therapist through your healthcare professional, or local Parkinson’s UK advisor.
+Your local council or library may have information about nearby classes.
+Before enrolling with a complementary therapist, it is worth making sure they are reputable and insured.
+Where relevant, that they belong to a regulatory body.
+You should not feel embarrassed to ask them this information, and about their qualifications.
+The <a href="https://www.cnhc.org.uk/" class="external-link" target="_blank" rel="noopener noreferrer">Complementary and Natural 	Healthcare 	Council (CNHC)</a> have a register of approved practitioners, which may be a helpful way of finding someone suitable.
+The <a href="https://www.acupuncture.org.uk/find" class="external-link" target="_blank" rel="noopener noreferrer">British Acupuncture Council (BAC)</a> has a register of acupuncturists all over the UK who must adhere a strict code of practice to be a member.

 ### How do I know if it is trustworthy?
 To understand whether a therapy is safe and effective, we need to check the evidence for it.
 Conventional medications and healthcare products go through a rigorous scientific process.
 This is to prove safety and effectiveness before they can be prescribed by doctors.
 This process is managed by the government agency Medicines and Healthcare products Regulatory Agency (MHRA).
 This is not the case for complementary therapies.
 Although more research studies are being done into the effectiveness of complementary therapies they are not tested in the same way.